January 15 - February 26, 2017

 Albany, NY 12222

-4) YOUR POSITION IN THE FIELD SCHOOL WILL BE GUARANTEED UPON RECEIPT OF YOUR FULL FIELD FEE OF $3100.
-THE $3100 FIELD FEE IS IN ADDITION TO THE $200 STUDY ABROAD DEPOSIT.
-DUE TO THE UALBANY STUDY ABROAD OFFICE.
+4) YOUR POSITION IN THE FIELD SCHOOL WILL BE GUARANTEED UPON RECEIPT OF YOUR NON-REFUNDABLE DEPOSIT OF $200 (CHECK PAYABLE TO UAS) AND FULL FIELD FEE OF $3100 PAID VIA E-PAY TO THE THE UALBANY EDUCATION ABROAD OFFICE.
 THERE IS ROOM FOR ONLY 20 STUDENTS.

-The Archaeological Field School in Costa Rica is sponsored by the Office of International Education, the College of Arts and Sciences, and the Department of Anthropology.
+The Archaeological Field School in Costa Rica is sponsored by the Office of Education Abroad at the Center for International Education and Global Strategy, the College of Arts and Sciences, and the Department of Anthropology.